KubaRurak/TorrentClient/README.md

 A simple Bittorrent protocol client that supports downloading from peers.
 This is a research project to help learn about client connections, TCP, ByteStreams, multithreading, file I/O, and custom decoding.

-## Description

-Provide a detailed description of your project.
-Explain what your project is, what it does, and why it is useful.

 ## Installation

 1. Prerequisites